-Coming from Vivaldi, it might sound unusual that a company, whose purpose is to get people to use the internet, is offering a mode to its users to help them unplug from the internet and take breaks to focus on things that matter more.
-However, it’s 2020, and with the COVID-19 pandemic upon is, and the way things are reeling, this site is not that difficult to fathom after all.
+Coming from Vivaldi, it might sound unusual that a company whose purpose is to get people to use the internet is offering a mode to its users to help them unplug from the internet and take breaks to focus on things that matter more.
+However, it’s 2020, and with the COVID-19 pandemic upon us, and the way things are reeling, this site is not that difficult to fathom after all.

-Break Mode can be enabled with the press of a button located at the left corner on the browser status bar.
+Break Mode can be enabled with the press of a button located at the left corner of the browser status bar.
 When enabled, the feature stops all the HTML5 content (audio and video) and hides away browser tabs, panels, and other content, to offer a clear, blank screen.
-Doing so allows users to take breaks to limit their internet addiction and focus on other things, rather than staying glued to the screen.
-When done with the break, users can then head back and resume their activity where they left off, by simply pressing the unpause button on the browser.
+Doing so allows users to take breaks to limit their social media addiction and focus on other things rather than staying glued to the screen.
+When done with the break, users can then head back and resume their activity where they left off by simply pressing the unpause button on the browser.

 As already mentioned, the Break Mode also accompanies a few other features and improvements on the new Vivaldi update.
 One such is the ability to add new themes for private windows.
 Essentially, the functionality allows users to choose from a total of 8 pre-defined themes for the private window, which they can even schedule per their preferred time.
 To add to that, as part of the functionality, users can also create their own custom themes.